 Las Vegas, the Chiefs, the 49ers and the most pressing question: Will Taylor Swift make it there from Japan?
 One thing is sure, people will eat their way through Super Bowl 58 just as they have every year.
 Through the wonders of Google Analytics, I can assure you that the following 5 recipes are consistently at the top of the list of great things to eat this Sunday.
 Pick your favorite and just click on the photos to go straight to the recipes.

 It won’t surprise you to know that Chicken Wings, of which some 1.3 billion were consumed last year, top the list.
 Not just in position 1 but also #3 as well.
 The number one Super Bowl recipe of all time is for Salt and Pepper Chicken wings.
 This is my go-to chicken wing recipe and I could eat bowls full of these crispy, crunchy, wings at a time.
 They’re about as easy as you get…just use copious amounts of salt and pepper and into the oven they go.

 Sandwiched in between wings is my pride and joy. # 2 is a recipe I created for Bourbon Chili.
 It’s a wonderful satisfying and warming dish.
-While it’s predicted to be 60 degrees in Atlanta and it will warm all the way up to 44 in Minneapolis, I’d still serve this chili.
-It’s a really easy thing to make with a taste as good as it gets.
+While it’s predicted to be 70 degrees and sunny in Las Vegas, I’d still serve this chili.
+It’s a really easy thing to make with a taste that’s as good as it gets.

 Click on the photos and they’ll take you right to the recipes.
 They are filled with stories of Super Bowls past.
 And enjoy the Game!